Viola Dana: Personal life

 Dana's first husband was Edison director John Collins who died in the influenza pandemic of 1918.
 In 1920, she began a relationship with Ormer "Lock" Locklear, an aviator, military veteran and budding film star.
-Locklear died when his aircraft crashed on August 2, 1920 during a nighttime film shoot for The Skywayman.
+Locklear died when his aircraft crashed on August 2, 1920, during a nighttime film shoot for The Skywayman.
 Although married, Locklear had been dating Dana, and on the night before his death, in a premonition, gave her some of his personal effects.
 Dana witnessed the 1920 crash and did not fly again for 25 years.

 Locklear was reputed to be the prototype for the character of Waldo Pepper played by Robert Redford in The Great Waldo Pepper (1975).
 Dana was an honored guest at its premiere.

 Dana was married to Yale football star and actor Maurice "Lefty" Flynn in June 1925.
 They divorced in February 1929.
 Her third and final marriage was to golfer Jimmy Thomson from 1930 to March 1945.
 In later years, she volunteered at the Motion Picture & Television Country House and Hospital, and she moved there permanently in 1979.
 In 1986, one year before her death, she was the subject of a documentary short by Anthony Slide titled Vi: Portrait of a Silent Star, in which she talks of her life and career.

 Death

-Dana died on July 3, 1987 at the Motion Picture & Television Country House and Hospital in Woodland Hills, Los Angeles at the age of 90.
-Her urn at Hollywood Forever Cemetery lists her as Viola Dana as well as her birth name Flugrath.
+Dana died on July 3, 1987, at the Motion Picture & Television Country House and Hospital in Woodland Hills, Los Angeles at the age of 90.

-For her contribution to the motion picture industry, Viola Dana has a star on the Hollywood Walk of Fame.
+For her contribution to the motion picture industry, Dana has a star on the Hollywood Walk of Fame.
 It is located at 6541 Hollywood Boulevard.